jamargoochIT/post-install-config/README.md

 This tutorial goes through the basic post-install configuration of the osTicket.<br /><br><br><br><br>

-This is not going to be a complete comprehensive guide.
+This is not going to be a complete, comprehensive guide.
 We’re going to get a sense of how to navigate through osTicekt and see an assortment of tabs as we set up osTickets with very basic configurations.

 Before we get started, let's briefly mention the two panels we'll be switching between: the Admin Panel and Agent Panel.